A Killer Collection of Global CSS Reset Styles

 Dubbed “undohtml.css”, Tantek’s CSS Reset is a solid choice for removing many of the most obtrusive default browser styles.
 This reset removes underlines from links and borders from linked images, eliminates padding and margins for the most common block-level elements, and sets the font size to 1em for headings, code, and paragraphs.
 As an added bonus, Tantek’s reset also “de-italicizes” the infamous address element!
 Nice :)

-Here is the commented version as provided via Tantek’s site:
+Commented version as provided via Tantek’s site

 /* undohtml.css */